 Changes in staff:

 We hire proactively in preparation for change.
-Once a new service employee graduates from our RogersGray Academy, they will be asked to take on clients to get to know and to service.
-Although infrequent, there are also times when someone wants to move on from R&G. This obviously isn’t ideal, but it is a reality for any business.
+Once a new service employee graduates from our RogersGray University, they will be asked to take on clients to get to know and to service.
+Although infrequent, there are also times when someone wants to move on from RG.
+This obviously isn’t ideal, but it is a reality for any business.

 The Good News: Our management team is always at the ready for you and we are constantly focused on the following: